jeso15/Swarm_Navigation_ARGoS/README.md

 using cooperative swarm navigation, with varying numbers of other bots assisting

 The project focuses on recreating and improving the Single Robot Navigation results from the original paper[1].
-Using the ARGoS simulator[2], we created a swarm of Footbots that communicated navigational data using IrRB and implemented the navigational algorithm as described by [1].
+Using the ARGoS simulator, we created a swarm of Footbots that communicated navigational data using IrRB and implemented the navigational algorithm as described by [1].
 For my initial experiment, the bots were placed in a 4 by 4-meter walled arena, and the range of communication was limited to 1.5m to simulate a sparser swarm setup without requiring simulating a